ProximaEPFL/prd/template/10-timeline.md

 Post features development

 - Develop the core post system that the users will mainly interact with.
-- Ensure that each new feature is thouroghly tested.
+- Ensure that each new feature is thoroughly tested.

 | **Sprint/Week Number** | **Objective** | **Outcomes** |
 | --- | --- | --- |